 View Nazca boobies, red-footed boobies, and swallow-tailed gulls

 Hike up the steep rocky face to the top of Prince Phillip's Steps

 Arrive at the Baltra airport and transfer to the boat.
-After settling in enjoy a visit to the Charles Darwin Station, where you will be able to observe tortoise research and breeding programs.
-Scientists, park rangers, and park managers among others conduct the conservation of the islands and make huge efforts to preserve this UNESCO World Heritage Site.
+After settling in enjoy a visit to the Charles Darwin Station, where you can observe tortoise research and breeding programs.
+Scientists, park rangers, and park managers, among others, work to conserve the islands and maintain its integrity as a UNESCO World Heritage Site.

-Land on the white-sand coral beach of Darwin Bay.
-Set out on foot through the mangroves and view nazca boobies, red-footed boobies, and swallow-tailed gulls.
+Continue on the white-sand coral beach of Darwin Bay.
+Set out on foot through the mangroves and view Nazca boobies, red-footed boobies, and swallow-tailed gulls.
 Tidal pools are teeming with young sea lions and reef fish, and the occasional hammerhead shark can be found among the rocks.

 Journey to Mosquera Islet, a reef of rocks and coral.
 This islet houses one of the largest populations of sea lions and many sea birds make their nests along the rocky shore.

-Explore Cerro Brujo (Wizard Hill), a collapsed volcano with white sand beaches just north of Kicker Rock.
-Home to sea lions, blue footed boobies, marine iguanas, brown pelicans, Sally Lightfoot crabs, sea turtles and rays.
+Explore Cerro Brujo (Wizard Hill), a collapsed volcano with white-sand beaches just north of Kicker Rock.
+It is home to sea lions, blue footed boobies, marine iguanas, brown pelicans, Sally Lightfoot crabs, sea turtles, and rays.